saishaddai/Personal-Notes/study/compose.md

 ## L
 - **LaunchedEffect**: Launches a coroutine in the composition lifecycle, useful for async operations.
 Example: `LaunchedEffect(key) { delay(1000); updateData() }`.
 - **LazyColumn**: A composable for efficiently displaying large lists, rendering only visible items.
 Example: `LazyColumn { items(list) { Text(it) } }`.
+- **LazyVerticalStaggeredGrid**: A composable to show items in a Mansory fashion (like the images in Pinterest).

 ## M
 - **Managing State**: Handling mutable data in Compose using mutableStateOf, remember, and recomposition triggers.
 Example: `val count = remember { mutableStateOf(0) }; Button(onClick = { count.value++ }) { Text(count.value.toString()) }`.